tmtsoftware/esw-vbds/README.md

 If a data file is published to one remote server and there are multiple subscribers attached to another server, the published files are each only transfered once to the other server, and then from there via websocket to each subscriber.

+## Build

+To build and install the applications, run:

+    sbt publishLocal stage

+## Applications

 The main application is an HTTP server called `vbds-server`:

 ```